kaiorosa1/100-days-of-code/log-r4.md

 # 100 Days Of Code - Log (Round 4)

+### Day 4: November 26, 2019

+**Today's Progress**: Today I continued the ZTM course on Udemy.Finished the CSS section and I'm at the end of the Advanced CSS section.
+I reviewed about the box model, flexbox, css transform and animation properties creating a fun mini project (code-along).

+**Thoughts**: I'm very excited to be doing this course.
+I want to improve my frontend skills and I think having a solid CSS foundation is a start.
+I have been all over the place when it comes to what I want to do careerwise.
+I wanted to be a backend Java developer, a frontend developer a JS developer you name it.
+The only thing I'm certain (for now) that I want to be developing web appliations.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/ztm-code/commit/3b42c5b4b17101cc9a42d1c9ec7b470566d0efd9)

+---

 ### Day 3: November 25, 2019

 **Today's Progress**: Today I continued the ZTM course on Udemy.
 I'm almost finishing the CSS section.
 I need to review about the box model and about some properties before diving into the Advanced CSS section.
 So far it's been a really comprehensive review.
 To be fair I didn't know about the !important keyword that could be used in a css property.